kongware/ftor/README.md

 ```
 ### Variadic Functions

-You can define variadic functions using the rest parameter:
+You can define variadic functions by using the rest parameter:

 ```Javascript
 const sum = Fun(